FZJ-INM1-BDA/cl-3d/README.rst

     sbatch scripts/train_jureca.sbatch default

-In both cases `default` can be replaced with an experiment condigures under `configs/experiment`.
+In both cases `default` can be replaced with an experiment configuration under `configs/experiment`.

 Inference
 ---------

-To apply a trained model to unseen sections use `python scripts/apply-encoder.py` with a trained model for `--ckpt`.
+To apply a trained model to unseen sections use `python scripts/apply-encoder.py` with a path to the checkpoint of a trained model for `--ckpt`.

 Versioneer